o3de/o3de.org/content/docs/atom-guide/get-started/materialtype-and-shader.md

 ```

 ## 3. Author shader asset source data (.shader)
-The shader asset source file (`.shader`) references the AZSL source file and defines metadata for configuring the shader compiler and indicates how the render pipeline should use this shader.
+The shader asset source file (`.shader`) references the AZSL source file.
+This shader asset source file defines metadata for configuring the shader compiler, and indicates how the render pipeline should use this shader.

 The `.shader` file is responsible for the following:
 - Referencing the AZSL source file (_*.azsl_).